enrico-bellanti/laravel-react-skyscanner/README.md

 # laravel-react-skyscanner
-simple tool to reasearch lower flight
+simple tool to reasearch lower flights

 To build this app has been used React for the front-end and Laravel for back-end.